-Do they consider my feelings?
+Does he consider my feelings?

-Do they ask for my opinion when making
+Does he ask for my opinion when making decisions?

-decisions?

-Do they respect my family and friends?
+Does he respect my family and friends?

-Do they support my decisions?
+Does he support my decisions?

 Do my partner and I respect each other?

 Do I feel safe in my relationship?

 Can I go out with my friends without my partner?

 Can I participate in activities and hobbies I enjoy?